michuanhaohao/michuanhaohao.github.io/index.md

 I will soon get my doctor degree and join in Alibaba DAMO Academy.
 We are hiring Algorithm Engineers (Full-time) and Research Interns in computer vision.
 (Please feel free to contact me!)

 If you are applying for a PhD student in computer vision, you also can contact me.
-I will co-supervise PhD students with Prof. Wei Jiang in Zhejiang University.
+I will co-supervise PhD students with Prof. Wei Jiang at Zhejiang University.

 I was the founder and president of the Student AI Association of Zhejiang University (ZJUAI).
 Welcome to join the association to study AI with some friends.